Darkhogg/node-crashit/README.md

 ### `crashit.crash([reason[, runHooks[, timeout]]])`

 Crashes the current process with the given `reason`.
-Let's look into the arguments in detail:

   + `reason`: The reason of the crash.
 This can be one of the following: